Article

 The study included 54 participants, 29 diagnosed with neuropsychiatric symptoms of long COVID syndrome, and 25 healthy controls.
 The mean age of patients with long COVID was 42.4 years.
 Nine of them were hospitalized and required supplemental oxygen and/or ventilation during acute COVID-19.

 The most frequent neuropsychiatric symptoms were difficulties with concentration (93%) and memory (79%), fatigue (86%), and depression or anxiety (68%).
 Despite the high prevalence of complaints regarding concentration and memory, their performance in all domains assessed by the NIH Toolbox–Cognition Battery was similar to that observed in healthy controls.
-Nonetheless, on the PROMIS surveys, individuals diagnosed with long COVID syndrome had a greater number of symptoms such as depression, fatigue, anxiety, and pain, and poorer global mental and physical health scores.
+Nonetheless, on the PROMIS surveys, individuals diagnosed with long COVID syndrome had a greater number of symptoms, such as depression, fatigue, anxiety, and pain, and poorer global mental and physical health scores.

-Brain proton MR spectroscopy in patients with long COVID and neuropsychiatric symptoms
+Brain proton MR spectroscopy

-Brain proton MR spectroscopy revealed changes in brain neurometabolites in long COVID patients with neuropsychiatric symptoms.
-Compared to healthy controls, they had a decrease in total N-acetyl compounds, Glu/Gln, and MI levels in the frontal white matter.
-Since most neurons (∼80%) in the frontal white matter are glutamatergic, the marked decrease in Glu/Gln levels suggests damage or loss of glutamatergic neurons.
-Since NAA, the major component of total N-acetyl compounds is synthesized in mitochondria, the authors suggested that a reduced level of total N-acetyl compounds could potentially result from mitochondrial dysfunction.
+Brain proton MR spectroscopy demonstrated changes in brain neurometabolites in patients with neuropsychiatric symptoms of long COVID.
+They had a decrease in total N-acetyl compounds, Glu/Gln, and MI levels in the frontal white matter compared to healthy controls.
+As most neurons (∼80%) in the frontal white matter are glutamatergic, the marked decrease in Glu/Gln level suggests damage or loss of glutamatergic neurons.

 Conclusion